-The Safety Survey is performed by MPSA, is shorter (takes approximately one hour per machine) and can determine if the investment in a full a Risk Assessment is warranted.
+The Safety Survey is performed by MPSA, is shorter (takes approximately one hour per machine), and can determine if the investment in a full Risk Assessment is warranted.
 If a Safety Survey is completed and shows a full Risk Assessment is not warranted, you would save thousands of dollars.

 In some cases, a more thorough analysis is warranted and we may recommend a full Risk Assessment.
 This takes six to eight hours per machine and is completed through our affiliation with a leading Risk Assessment consultant, Schmersal.